Siege of Monrovia: Women of Liberia Mass Action for Peace

 During the siege, the Christian and Muslim women of Monrovia joined forces to create a peace movement called the Women of Liberia Mass Action for Peace.
-Thousands of women mobilized their efforts, staged silent nonviolence protests and forced a meeting with President Charles Taylor and extracted a promise from him to attend peace talks in Ghana.
+Thousands of women mobilized their efforts, staged silent nonviolence protests and allegedly forced a meeting with President Charles Taylor and extracted a promise from him to attend peace talks in Ghana.
 The women of Liberia became a political force against violence and against the government.

-Their actions brought about an agreement during the stalled peace talks.
-As a result, the women were able to achieve peace in Liberia after a 14-year civil war and later helped bring to power the country's first female head of state, Ellen Johnson Sirleaf.
+Their actions put pressure on delegates to the peace negotiations to come to an agreement during the stalled peace talks.
+As a result, the women helped to achieve peace in Liberia after a 14-year civil war and later also helped bring to power the country's first female head of state, Ellen Johnson Sirleaf.
 The story is told in the 2008 documentary film Pray the Devil Back to Hell.